 A space to outline what players have done as well as what they should do.

-For Malcolm O'Kelly, he points to Johnny Sexton's midweek comments on the 'strange negativity' around Ireland.
+For Malcolm O'Kelly, he points to Johnny Sexton's comments ahead of the 2019 World Cup on the 'strange negativity' around Ireland.
 This is merely a disconnect between the external expectation of this team and the internal innervation.

 As for Ruairi Deane, independent feedback is sought and that is true for every walk of life.
 It is about finding a balance between seeking validation and finding frustration.